citysecs/MAYhem/README.md

 ## I want to ask something from the presenters.
 How can I present my question?

 All the communication happens on Discord, so make sure you’ve joined the server.
-You have two tracks to choose from:
+You have two channels to choose from:

 Track 1: Talks
 Track 2: Workshops

-Each track has their own subchannels in Discord for chatting and asking questions.
+Each track has their own subchannels on Discord for chatting and asking questions.
 Team MAYhem will pick the questions for the presenter to answer at the end of each presentation.

 ## What time is it?